One of the biggest conversations we have had as a team, has been regarding calling ourselves a “queer” theatre company.

 It’s difficult to summarise all of our discussions we have had with one another, with friends and family and members of the LGBTQ+ community, but here is an attempt at a brief summary of why we have engaged, discussed and finally come to identify ourselves as a ‘queer’ group.

-That is the full, current initialism of the group of people that identify as non-heteronormative or an ally (lesbian, gay, bisexual, transgender, transsexual, queer, questioning, intersex, asexual, ally, pansexual).
+That is the full, current initialism of the group of people that identify as non-heteronormative or an ally (lesbian, gay, bisexual, transgender, queer, questioning, intersex, pansexual, 2 spirit (2S), androgynous and asexual).
 It is fair to say, that abbriviation is quite the mouthful to deliver every time we present a piece of theatre, do an interview, or upload an article or send a tweet (that’s practically half the characters gone right there!).
 We are also very aware that terms change with time and this full title may very well be adapted appropriately as the company develops over the coming years.

 It would have been easy to call ourselves a company that specialise in ‘LGBT’ stories, but the last thing we want to do is alienate those who don’t categorise themselves as one of the initials presented in these abbreviations.
 It’s also fair to say that some of the stories we wish to present over the coming years may not be defined under the four terms of lesbian, gay, bisexual, transgender.